Apartness, sharp elements, and the Scott topology of domains: Introduction

 \section{Introduction}

-Domain theory~\cite{AbramskyJung1995} is rich with applications in semantics of programming languages~\cite{Scott1993,Scott1982,Plotkin1977}, topology and algebra~\cite{GierzEtAl2003}, and higher-type computability~\cite{LongleyNormann2015}.
+Domain theory~\citep{AbramskyJung1995} is rich with applications in semantics of programming languages~\citep{Scott1993,Scott1982,Plotkin1977}, topology and algebra~\citep{GierzEtAl2003}, and higher-type computability~\citep{LongleyNormann2015}.
 The basic objects of domain theory are directed complete posets (dcpos), although we often restrict our attention to algebraic or continuous dcpos which are generated by so-called compact elements or, more generally, by the so-called way-below relation (Section~\ref{sec:preliminaries}).
 We examine the Scott topology on dcpos using an apartness relation and a notion of sharp elements.
-Our work is constructive in the sense that we do not assume the principle of excluded middle or choice axioms, so our results are valid in any elementary topos.
+Our work is constructive in the sense that we do not assume the principle of excluded middle or choice axioms, but we do use impredicativity and powersets in particular, see Section~\ref{sec:foundations} for more details on our foundational setup.

 Classically, i.e.\ when assuming excluded middle, a dcpo with the Scott topology satisfies \(T_0\)-separation: if two points have the same Scott open neighbourhoods, then they are equal.
 This holds constructively if we restrict to continuous dcpos.
 A~classically equivalent formulation of \(T_0\)-separation is: if \(x \neq y\), then there is a Scott open separating \(x\) and \(y\), i.e.\ containing \(x\) but not \(y\) or vice versa.
 This second formulation is equivalent to excluded middle.
 This brings us to the first main notion of this paper (Section~\ref{sec:intrinsic-apartness}).
 We say that \(x\)~and~\(y\) are intrinsically apart, written \(x \apart y\), if there is a Scott open containing \(x\) but not \(y\) or vice versa.
 Then \(x \apart y\) is a positive formulation of \(x \neq y\), similar to how inhabitedness (i.e.\ \(\exists\,{x \in X}\)) is a positive formulation of nonemptiness (i.e.\ \(X \neq \emptyset\)).